Restart expedites quantum walk hitting times

 What will happen when we increase $\tau$?
 Considering the mean $\langle n_f \rangle_r= \langle t_f \rangle_r/\tau$, note that $\langle n_f \rangle_1= 1/F_1$ and importantly when $\tau$ is large, such that $F_n\ll1$ we have $\langle n_f \rangle_2 \sim 2/ (F_1 + F_2)$, $\langle n_f \rangle_3 \sim 3/ (F_1 + F_2 + F_3)$ etc. Let $\tau=k \pi/2 + \epsilon$ and $0<\epsilon<\pi/2$.
 As mentioned for $\epsilon=0$, $r^*=1$.
 When the condition $\langle n_f \rangle_1= \langle n_f \rangle_2$ holds, there is a transition from $r^* = 1$ to $r^*=2$ taking place when $\epsilon_{1 \to 2} =0.850$ (see derivation in SM).
 Further transitions in $r^*$ from $r$ to $r+1$ take place whenever

-From this discrete transcendental equation and for monotonically decaying $F_n$ the only solution is $r^*=1$, in agreement with the above mentioned insight, however generally in the quantum problem $F_n$ is a non-monotonic function.
-Importantly this formula admits a finite number of solutions, which is expected since $r^*$ cannot be too large (physically we cannot expect optimal restart time $r$ to be extremely large).
+Importantly this formula admits a finite number of solutions, which based on physical intuition is expected, since $r^*$ cannot be too large.
 Using Eqs. (\ref{eqFnbig},\ref{eqRRR}) we find those $\epsilon_{j\to j+1}$ on which the step-like jumps take place, with $j$ increasing from $1$ till $5$,

 The subscript ${pl}$ means plunge, i.e. the jump from $r^*=6$ to $r^*=1$.
 Thus as shown in Fig. \ref{fig4} we have a complete theory of the staircase structure.
 Further using the smallness of $F_n$ we have at transition points $\langle n_f \rangle_{r^{*}} \sim 1/ F_{r^*+1}$.